-In the specific context of the COP 28, ATD Fourth World requests that poverty eradication be included in any decisions related to MITIGATION, ADAPTATION, GLOBAL STOCKTAKE, JUST TRANSITION, and LOSS AND DAMAGES.
+In the specific context of SB60, ATD Fourth World requests that poverty eradication be included in any decisions related to MITIGATION, ADAPTATION, JUST TRANSITION, and LOSS AND DAMAGE.

 International and national institutions, governments, local authorities, businesses, NGOs, and general public: Eliminate poverty by implementing climate projects that contribute to this aim.